conan-io/docs/creating_packages/getting_started.rst

       example.cpp

 At the root level, there is a *conanfile.py* which is the main recipe file, the one actually defining our package.
-Also there is a *test_package* folder, which contains a simple example consuming project that will require and link with the created package.
+Also, there is a *test_package* folder, which contains a simple example consuming project that will require and link with the created package.
 It is useful to make sure that our package is correctly created.